 After configuring the Intent, an object of a custom type called MessageToSend is created.

-This object is used to hold values for the “reference”, “amount” and “gratuityAmount” fields, which are required for the SoftPOS transaction.
+This object is used to hold the amount of the transaction, which is required for the SoftPOS transaction.

-After creating the object and filling in the values of both fields, the object is converted to json, using the Gson lib , and then encode the json string into Base64.
+After creating the object and setting the amount, the object is converted to json, using the Gson lib , and then the json string is encoded into Base64.

 After filling the object, we can create the Bundle to be passed along with the Intent.
 The Bundle must contain the following elements: